lukevukovich/DragonValeHack/README.md

 # DragonValeHack
 Python scripts built to automate DragonVale resource exploits using GameGuardian and Nox emulator.

+_How does this work?_ Well DragonVale has no server-side checks for resources, so it is possible to manipulate the game client to give you any amount of resources you want.

 All processes support 1080p resolution (fullscreen windowed).

-Ensure Game Guardian is running before running scripts.
+Ensure Game Guardian is running before running any scripts.

 ---